svenbuerki/SRK_bioinformatics/README.md

 7.  **MSA Gap Backfilling and Terminus Processing Pipeline** – Reference-guided backfilling of terminal alignment gaps and sequence terminus correction.
 8.  **DNA to Amino Acid Translation Pipeline** – Frame-specific translation of nucleotide sequences into proteins. **Note:** This step is optional and may be skipped if protein sequences are not required.

-## Phase 2: Cross-Library Analysis
+## Phase 2: Functional Proteins, S Alleles and Genotyping

 9.  **SRK Protein Translation, Alignment, and Abundance Filtering Pipeline** – Translation of SRK alleles into proteins, alignment, and filtering based on abundance thresholds to retain functional candidates.
+10. **Distance-Based SRK S-Allele Definition** – Grouping of functional proteins into allele bins using pairwise amino acid p-distance on the S-domain ectodomain, with sensitivity analysis and amino acid variation heatmaps.
-10. **SRK Functional Protein Genotyping Pipeline** – Construction of individual-level genotype matrices and detection of functional SRK proteins across samples.
+11. **SRK S-Allele Genotyping Pipeline** – Assignment of distance-defined S-allele bins to individuals, producing long-format allele tables and binary genotype matrices for population genetic analysis.
-11. **SRK Zygosity Analysis Pipeline for Tetraploid Species** – Classification of individuals as homozygous or heterozygous and estimation of population-level zygosity statistics in tetraploid species.
+12. **SRK Zygosity Analysis Pipeline for Tetraploid Species** – Classification of individuals as homozygous or heterozygous and estimation of population-level zygosity statistics in tetraploid species.

 ## Phase 3: Data Analyses

-12. **Population Genetics Statistics** – Estimation of population-level diversity metrics, including heterozygosity, mean protein counts per individual, total allele counts, and effective allele numbers.
+13. **Population Genetics Statistics** – Estimation of population-level diversity metrics, including heterozygosity, mean protein counts per individual, total allele counts, and effective allele numbers.
-13. **Allele Accumulation Curves** – Rarefaction-based analysis of SRK allele discovery across individuals to evaluate patterns consistent with negative frequency-dependent selection versus genetic drift.
+14. **Allele Accumulation Curves** – Rarefaction-based analysis of SRK allele discovery across individuals to evaluate patterns consistent with negative frequency-dependent selection versus genetic drift.
+Includes estimation of total species allele richness using Michaelis-Menten asymptote fitting, Chao1, and iNEXT estimators.
+Outputs an empirical species optimum used as a baseline in step 15.
-14. **Allele Frequency Analysis** – Species- and population-level χ² tests of allele frequency distributions to assess deviations from equal-frequency expectations under negative frequency-dependent selection.
+15. **Allele Frequency Analysis** – Species- and population-level χ² tests of allele frequency distributions to assess deviations from equal-frequency expectations under NFDS.
+The estimated species allele richness from step 14 is used as the optimum, quantifying how many alleles each population is missing relative to the species pool.

 ## Requirements